mkopischkie/mkopischkie.github.io/_pages/svm.md

 \end{align*}
 $$

 Now, we can rewrite this equation into the feature map function with vector notation.
+Essentially, we want to write the above final equation in the form of
+$ K(x, x') = \phi(x) \cdot \phi(x')$
+and I will perform this computation below.